svargh/teavm-gradle-plugin/README.md

     }

     dependencies {
-        classpath 'com.edibleday:teavm-gradle-plugin:VERSION'
+        classpath 'svargh:teavm-gradle-plugin:VERSION'
     }
 }
 ```
 Replace VERSION with actual version of plugin.
-See [releases](https://github.com/edibleday/teavm-gradle-plugin/releases) for version list.
+See [releases](https://github.com/svargh/teavm-gradle-plugin/releases) for version list.

 You can also use git commit hash as version.
-Check [JitPack](https://jitpack.io/#com.edibleday/teavm-gradle-plugin) for list of hashes and build status.
+Check [JitPack](https://jitpack.io/#svargh/teavm-gradle-plugin) for list of hashes and build status.

 Apply plugin to project:
 ```